Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: and Drawings with One Bend per Edge

-Next, we describe how to route the edges of cycles in~$\MM_{1,2}$ and $\MM_{3,4}$, respectively.
-We draw each edge of~$\MM_{1,2}$ by using a vertical edge-segment at its left end-vertex, and a slightly slanted horizontal segment at its right end-vertex; see Figure~\ref{fig:fourmatchings}.
-Note that the slanted edge-segments are all of $x$-length~1, so they can not be intersected by vertical edge-segments.
-In addition, the last edge of each cycle (referred to as \emph{closing edge}) is drawn with a vertical edge-segment incident to its right end-point directed downwards below all vertices of the cycle, and a slightly slanted horizontal segment to the its left end-vertex.
-Similarly, we draw the edges of~$\MM_{3,4}$; see Figure~\ref{fig:fourmatchings} for an illustration.
 Our choice of coordinates guarantees that the $x$-coordinates of the cycles of~$\MM_{1,2}$ and the $y$-coordinates of the cycles of~$\MM_{3,4}$ form disjoint intervals.
 Thus, the area below a cycle of~$\MM_{1,2}$ and the area to the left of a cycle of~$\MM_{3,4}$ are free from vertices.
-Hence, the slanted segments of the closing edges can not have a crossing that does violate the RAC restriction; \todo{Not clear!} see Fig.~\ref{fig:fourmatchings}. \end{pf}
+Hence, the slanted segments of the closing edges cannot have a crossing that violates the RAC restriction.
+The total area required by the drawings is~$2n\times 2n$.
+The running time is linear. \end{proof}

-\begin{theorem} A tree and a matching on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size~$n \times (n-1)$ with one bend per tree-edge, and no bends in the edges of the matching.
-The drawing can be computed in $O(n)$ time. \end{theorem} \begin{sketchofproof} We inductively place each matching in one row.
-In every step, we decide whether to add the next matching to the stack at the top or at the bottom.
-We determine the $x$-coordinates of the matching by using a specific post-order.
-An illustration is given in Fig.\ref{fig:treematching}; a detailed proof is given in the appendix. \end{sketchofproof}
+We now detail how to compute a \racsefe drawing of a rooted tree and a matching with one bend per tree edge and no bends on matching edges.
+Figure~\ref{fig:treematching} shows an example output of our algorithm.
+Our layout algorithm is inspired by an algorithm for drawing a geometric simultaneous embedding of a tree and a matching by Cabello et al.~\cite{cklmsv-gsegm-JGAA11}, which in turn goes back to an algorithm of Di Giacomo et al.~\cite{ddkls-mdpg-JGAA09}.
+Cabello et al.\ draw edges straight (that is, no bends), but their crossing angles are not necessarily right.
+We recall some of their notation that we will then use for our purposes.

+Cabello et al.\ draw the edges of the matching horizontally.
+They partition the matching into a \emph{top group} and a \emph{bottom group}.
+Within the top group, they place the edges from top to bottom; vice versa within the bottom group.
+Once a matching edge is assigned to one of the two groups, the edge and its endpoints are called \emph{placed}.

+The assignment of the edges to the groups is iterative.
+In each step, the placed vertices induce an edge partition of the tree into connected components (subtrees); each component up to and including the placed vertices is called a \emph{rope}.
+If a rope with three placed vertices exists, the vertex that lies on all three paths between these placed vertices is called a \emph{splitter}; see Figure~\ref{fig:splitter-def}.
+Cabello et al.\ showed that placing a vertex creates at most one splitter and that placing a splitter does not create a new one.